About

 • Remy Hathaway, Acting Chief Financial Officer

-• Mara Hancock, Acting Chief Operating Officer
+• Mara Hancock, Chief Operating Officer

 • Keith Krumwiede, Dean of Architecture